MinaProtocol/mina/docs/specs/consensus/README.md

 }
 ```

+### 6.1.2 Bootstrap

+Bootstrapping consensus requires the ability to synchronize epoch ledgers from the network.
+All peers MUST have the ability to load both the staking epoch ledger and next epoch ledger from disk and by downloading them.
+P2P peers MUST also make these ledgers available for other peers, otherwise it is a protocol violation and the peers can be banned.
+Locally the ledgers may be stored in an implementation specific representation, but when downloading or uploading the ledgers are synced over the network using a specific structure-- see the `P2P Specification`.

 ## 6.2 Select chain

 The _select chain_ event occurs every time a peer's chains are updated.
 A chain is said to be _updated_ anytime a valid block is added or removed from its head.
 All compatible peers MUST select chains as described here.